Ukulele and Arthrosis: How To Play Without Pain

 The right ukulele can make a big difference!
 A larger ukulele like a tenor has more space between the frets.

-This makes it easier to place your fingers.
+This makes it easier to place your fingers and avoid cramping.

 Go for a Slim Neck

 Some ukuleles have thicker necks that are harder to hold.
 A slimmer neck means less strain on your fingers and wrist.
-Find one that feels right for you.
+Find one that feels right for you—comfort matters more than anything.

 Loosen up the strings